About Cira Center

 Specialties: Depression, Anxiety, Life Transitions, Multicultural Issues

-Abeha is a recent graduate from Adler University and is obtaining her Licensure as a Licensed Professional Counselor (LPC) in the state of Illinois.
-She holds a Bachelor’s degree in Psychology from Purdue University, and she earned her Master’s degree in Clinical Mental Health Counseling at Adler University.
-Currently, Abeha is pursuing her Doctorate in Counselor Education and Supervision at Adler University.
-Prior to joining CCBH, Abeha worked with Chatham Family Counseling Center and Hartgrove Hospital.
-She has experience working with adults, teens, and youth from marginalized backgrounds.
-Abeha has worked with various client concerns such as anxiety, depression, grief/loss, trauma, relationships, phase of life problems, self-esteem, and suicidality.
+Abeha is a licensed professional counselor (LPC) in Illinois and is currently acquiring her clinical license (LCPC).
+She holds a Bachelor’s degree in Psychology from Purdue University and a Master’s in Clinical Mental Health Counseling from Adler University.
+Abeha is pursuing her Doctorate in Counselor Education and Supervision at Adler University.
+Prior to joining Cira Center for Behavioral Health, she gained experience at Chatham Family Counseling Center and Hartgrove Hospital, specializing in working with adults, teens, and marginalized youth.

-Abeha is very passionate about working with clients and making their well-being her number one priority.
-Abeha practices from a humanistic approach and tailors her services around each client and their lived experiences.
-Abeha believes that self-awareness and the quest for self-knowledge are vital for personal growth.
-She encourages clients to look at themselves through a lens of curiosity rather than judgment.
+Abeha believes that self-awareness and the quest for self-knowledge are vital for personal growth and self-efficacy.
 Abeha values fostering therapeutic relationships that are nonjudgmental, collaborative, and built on trust.
-Abeha is also passionate about the mind-body-spirit connection and how mindfulness can be used as a tool for healing and self-actualization.
-She is also passionate about promoting mental health awareness and destigmatizing mental health care within marginalized communities.
+Abeha focuses on the mind-body-spirit connection and how mindfulness can be used for healing and assisting clients on their journey to personal development.
+Abeha actively advocates for mental health awareness and works towards destigmatizing mental health care within marginalized communities.

 Specialties: EMDR, Depression, Anxiety, Trauma/PTSD, Multicultural Issues